blorente/naylang-documentation/src/state_of_the_art.md

 The means by which a language's evaluation can be modularized have been discussed at length in the field of programming language implementation, specially pertaining to Domain Specific Languages [@jlsthesis].
 For Naylang, this topic is specially interesting since the traditionally monolithic approaches to language interpreters [@aho1986compilers] imposed a particularly hard barrier on the scope of the project.

-Amongst these techniques, the ones that stood out the most are the monad-based approaches (such as the one formulated in [@espinosa1995semantic]), and the mixin-based approaches (abstract subclassing).
+Amongst these techniques, the ones that stood out the most are the monad-based approaches (such as the one formulated in [@espinosa1995semantic]), and the mixin-based approaches (abstract subclassing, as presented in [@duggan2000mixin]).
 These techniques however differ fundamentally from the Visitor-based interpreter pattern that was the aim of Naylang, and thus were discarded in favor of a new approach detailed in the [Modular Visitor Pattern](#modular-visitor-pattern) section.

 [^kernanlink]: http://gracelang.org/applications/grace-versions/kernan/